SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-ng-cli-name-context-path-and-key-are-updated-automatically-when.md

 ---
 date: ""
-title: Ng-cli name, context-path and key are updated automatically when they are not present.
+title: Ng-cli name, context-path and key are updated automatically when they are not present in the "cumulocity.config.ts" file.
 product_area: Application enablement & solutions
 change_type:
   - value: change-VSkj2iV9m